-To apply for bail you will need to fill in a form called "Application to be released on bail".
+To apply for bail you will need to fill in a form called "Application to be released on First-tier Tribunal bail".
 It is also called a B1 Form.

 The B1 application form is available online.
 You can just type B1 bail application form into your internet search engine.